HaraldHanssen/signal-effect/README.md

 - ...

-## Disclaimer
+## About
+Yet another signal library?!
 This library was created just for the fun of it.
 I was curious of the "sudden leap" to a signal system in Svelte and Angular, and wanted to see how such a system could be constructed.
-This library is tested to the extent of the current unit tests.
-It might be useful in some settings or maybe as an inspiration.
+The big frameworks provide their own signalling.
+Use them.
+In other settings this library might be a useful replacement.
 Try it out if you like.